-The NIS sampling frame included all community, non-rehabilitation hospitals in the SID that could be matched to the corresponding American Hospital Association (AHA) Annual Survey data.
-Based on data from 37 states, there were 3,763 hospitals in the 2003 sampling frame, a 5.4% increase from the 2002 NIS.
+The NIS sampling frame included all community, non-rehabilitation hospitals in the SID that could be matched to the corresponding American Hospital Association (AHA) Annual Survey Database data.
+Based on data from 37 states, there were 3,705 hospitals in the 2004 sampling frame, a 1.5% decrease from the 2003 NIS.
 The target universe includes all acute care discharges from non-rehabilitation, community hospitals in the United States.
-There were 4,836 hospitals in the target universe in 2003.
+In 2004, the target universe contained 4,906 hospitals.